 We also actively promote British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.

 Personal, Social and Health Education

 At Kennington Academy we aim to promote healthy, independent and responsible members of society.
 We encourage all our pupils to play a positive role in contributing to school life and the wider community through school councils, fundraising events, supporting nominated charities and involvement in community activities.
-Our pupils are given opportunities in PSHE & SEAL (Social and Emotional Aspects of Learning) lessons and assemblies to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.
+Our pupils are given opportunities in PSHE lessons and assemblies to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.

-During term 6, each year group engages in lessons about Sex and Relationships, this is a progressive scheme of work which covers areas such as the differences between males and females, puberty and pregnancy.
+During term 6, each year group engages in RSE lessons, this is a progressive scheme of work which covers areas such as the differences between males and females, puberty and pregnancy.
 Parents are informed before the lessons are taught and if they have any concerns they are encouraged to come in and discuss the content of the lessons with the class teacher.